tharnatoz/PokeKaio/README.md

 ```

-**Blacklist** The Blacklist is for every filter(except for mon_advanced_stats), each Pokemon Id in the list will be ignored, even if the ids are in the whitelist
+**Blacklist** The Blacklist is for every filter(except for mon_advanced), each Pokemon Id in the list will be ignored, even if the ids are in the whitelist